act-rules/act-rules.github.io/_rules/video-only-alternative-for-visual-c3232f.md

 ## Assumptions

-- This rule assumes that a mechanism is available to start the video and that the video element is not simply used to display the [poster](https://www.w3.org/TR/html5/semantics-embedded-content.html#element-attrdef-video-poster).
+- A mechanism is available to start the video and the video element is not simply used to display the [poster](https://www.w3.org/TR/html5/semantics-embedded-content.html#element-attrdef-video-poster).
-- This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.
+- The language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.

 ## Accessibility Support